Ingan121/ModernActiveDesktop/docs/SysplugSetupGuideForBrowsers.md

 # MAD System Plugin Setup Guide
 The system plugin is not really useful when running in browsers, but if you want to try it anyway, here are the instructions.
+The system plugin requires Windows 10 or higher.
-1. Download the latest system plugin zip file from <a href="https://github.com/Ingan121/ModernActiveDesktop/releases" target="_blank">GitHub Releases</a>
+1. Download the latest system plugin zip file from <a href="https://github.com/Ingan121/ModernActiveDesktop/releases" target="_blank">GitHub Releases</a>.
 2. Unzip it.
 3. Run the 'Install System Plugin' batch file.
 ![Step 4](images/sysplug2.png)